dgallegos/docker-tutorial/lessons/lesson-1.md

 ## What is a Container?
 A container is the running instantiation of a image.
 Without going into the details, a container is typically a lighter weight Virtual Machine.

-There caveats about a container you must know.
+There are caveats about a container you should know.

-### Conatiners are Stateless
+#### Conatiners are Stateless
 Changes made to a container are lost once your container ceases to exist or you restart it.
 Data does not live on a container.
 When you close and restart a program, you get the same set of executable code.
 When you close and restart a image, you get the container for that image.

 In a later lab you will learn how to connect a container to a database and mount a folder from your host filesystem to help your container keep state.